richarddahl/uno/examples/app/README.md

 - **Type Hints & Pydantic v2:** All DTOs and domain models use Pydantic v2 and modern Python type hints (`str`, `int`, `X | Y` not `Union[X, Y]`).
 - **Logging:** Use the injected logger for all business and API logic.
 Avoid print statements.
 - **Testing:** Use pytest with fixtures and follow the `Fake`/`Mock` naming convention for test objects.

-For migration guides and advanced usage, see `../../REFACTOR.md`.